 Associate of Applied Science

 Learn techniques to alleviate chronic pain, reduce stress, strengthen the immune system, and promote healing through therapeutic massage while earning an associate's degree.
 Program includes clinical practice in a professional atmosphere and prepares students for the national therapeutic massage and bodywork exam and state licensure.
-Complete this 1,000-hour plus program in a combination of day, evening and weekend classes.

 Program/Major Codes: AASTMA/TMA